javers/javers.github.io/documentation/configuration/index.md

 ---

 # Configuration #
-None of us likes to configure tools but don't worry, we at JaVers know it and do the hard work to minimize configuration efforts on your side.
+None of us likes to configure tools but don't worry, JaVers knows it and does the hard work to minimize the configuration efforts on your side.

 As we stated before, JaVers configuration is very concise.
 You can start with zero config and give JaVers a chance to infer all facts about your domain model.

 Take a look how JaVers deals with your data.
 If it's fine, let the defaults work for.
-Add configuration when you would like to change the default behavior.
+Add more configuration when you would like to change the default behavior.

-There are two logical areas of configuration,
-[domain model mapping](/documentation/configuration#domain-model-mapping)
+There are two logical areas of the configuration, [domain model mapping](/documentation/configuration#domain-model-mapping) and
-and
 [repository setup](/documentation/configuration#repository-setup).